UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Follow the steps on our Become a Member page.

-Do I have to be a member of UMSU?
-How can I cancel my membership?
+Do I have to be an UMSU member?
+How do I cancel my membership?

 Membership is optional, and you can cancel it at any time, however please note that students are not exempt from paying the SSAF, even if they are not UMSU members.